 There’s a lot more to headlights and car lights than just illuminating the road ahead at night.
 Lights on a car have many uses, and it’s essential to be aware of the different types of lights.
 This guide explains the different types of car lights and when they should be used.

-Understanding when, how and why you should use the different lights on a car helps to keep you, along with other road users and pedestrians, safe.
-For instance, you should know what car lights you should use at night, in the rain or in the fog, so that you are able to spot potential hazards despite the weather & reduced visibility.
+Understanding when, how and why you should use the different car lights helps keep you – along with other road users and pedestrians – safe.
+For instance, you should know what car lights you should use at night, in the rain or in the fog, so that you are able to spot potential hazards despite the weather and reduced visibility.

 Types of lights on a car